-The landlord has a right to terminate the lease with immediate effect if the tenant does not pay the rent, breaches the contract in certain ways set out in the Rental Act, or forfeits the contract by breaching certain provisions of that Act.
-However, the tenant can rectify rent arrears by paying the landlord within a certain period of time of receiving notice thereof; two weeks for commercial leases and three weeks for residential leases.
-Terminating a tenancy is a very formal process, especially when it comes to regulations that landlords have to comply with.
-Therefore, to avoid the risk of legal action, it is important to seek legal advice before terminating a lease.
+The landlord has a right to terminate the lease immediately if the tenant does not pay the rent, breaches the contract in certain ways set out in the Rental Act, or forfeits the contract by breaching certain provisions of that Act.
+However, the tenant can rectify rent arrears by paying the landlord within two weeks of receiving notice.
+If the tenant refuses to leave the premises, the landlord must seek an eviction order, either in court or through the Enforcement Authority.
+It can take several months for the landlord to regain possession of the premises.